-Is there any truth that the Templars were arrested on Friday the 13th and that is why the day is deemed to be unlucky?
+Is there any truth that the Knights Templar were arrested on Friday the 13th – or is this a myth that originated much later?

 By the year 1307, their raison d’etre – the Crusades – had crumbled in the east with the loss of Jerusalem and most of the territories conquered in the eleventh century.
 So they were a diminished power though still wealthy enough.